jeffwright13/pytest-tui/README.md

 - Not fully tested with all combinations of output formats.
 Probably some use-cases where things won't work 100% right.
 - `pytest-tui` is currently incompatible with `--tb=native` and will cause an INTERNALERROR if run together.
 (TODO: Fix this.)

+## History
+This project was originally envisioned to only show test failures, and allow the user to 'fold' the details of the failed tests by clicking a line so that the details would alternately show/hide.
+As development progressed, it became clear that what was really needed was a real TUI, one that organized the output in such a way that all of Pytest's output was available in a more streamlined way.

+## Issues
+If you encounter any problems, have feedback or requests, or anything else, please [file an issue](https://github.com/jeffwright13/pytest-tui/issues/new), along with a detailed description.

 ## Contributing
 Contributions are very welcome.
-If you are slick with user interfaces, I would love some help there.
 Please run pyflakes and black on any code before submitting a PR.

+I have tried to make the TUIs as clean as possible, but I am not a UI expert and I am sure many improvements could be made.
+If you are slick with user interfaces, I would love some help!

 ## License
 Distributed under the terms of the `MIT`_ license, "pytest-tui" is free and open source software.

-## Issues
-If you encounter any problems, have feedback or requests, or anything else, please [file an issue](https://github.com/jeffwright13/pytest-tui/issues/new), along with a detailed description.